umitproject/network-scanner/share/doc/umit/src/scanning.rst

 you won't want to open a graphical application to do so, if you can quickly pull off your doubt about what is up or down from were you stand.

-Umit is intended to help you manage your network, by giving you a better way to examine carefully your network peers.
-If your intention is to *know* better your network, then Umit is what you need.
+Umit Network Scanner is intended to help you manage your network, by giving you a better way to examine carefully your network peers.
+If your intention is to *know* better your network, then Umit Network Scanner is what you need.

 Starting a scan
 ---------------

 To start a scan, you need an empty *Scan Tab*.
-At the time you start Umit, a new *Scan Tab* is made available, and as soon as the main interface is shown, you can start typing the target address.
+At the time you start Umit Network Scanner, a new *Scan Tab* is made available, and as soon as the main interface is shown, you can start typing the target address.
 If you already used this *Scan Tab*, you can create a new one, by doing one of the following:

    1. **Use the key-stroke**